Percolation properties of the classic Sierpinski carpet and sponge: Numerical methods and results

-The S\textsubscript {$2$} and S\textsubscript {$3$} carpets and sponges are created using the subroutine given in Appendix A. Note that in both cases the smallest hole is the size of a single site (pixel or voxel).
+This graphical approach is taken for the Sierpinski carpet and sponge.
+These may be created using the subroutine given in Appendix A. Note that in both cases the smallest hole, being indivisible, is the size of a single site (pixel or voxel).

-Walks over the carpet or sponge are accomplished by use of the variable residence time algorithm \cite{cvs99}, described in Appendix B. The algorithm takes advantage of the statistical nature of the diffusion process to eliminate unsuccessful attempts by the walker to move to a neighboring site.
+Walks over the carpet or sponge are accomplished by use of the variable residence time algorithm \citep{CVS99}, described in Appendix B. The algorithm takes advantage of the statistical nature of the diffusion process to eliminate (while accounting for) unsuccessful attempts by the walker to move to a neighboring site.

-Figures \ref{fig4} and \ref{fig5} show the decline in calculated $D_{w}^{(i)}(t)$ values with increasing walk time obtained for the periodic S\textsubscript {$2$} and S\textsubscript {$3$} carpets, respectively.
-The decline occurs as less of the probability distribution $P[R(t)]$ remains in the anomalous regime $R <\xi ^{(i)}$.
-The true value of $D_{w}^{(i)}$ is thus approached from above as walk time $t \rightarrow \infty $.
-The horizontal line in each figure represents the limit $D_{w}^{(i)}$ as calculated by the Shanks transformation method (see Appendix C) using the $D_{w}^{(i)}(t)$ values obtained for the three largest walk times $t$ in each case.
-The vertical line in each figure identifies the value $\ln t_{\xi }$, where the time $t_{\xi } =(\xi ^{(i)})^{2}/(2dD_{w}^{(i)})$ with $\xi ^{(i)} =3^{i}$.
+To allow very long walks, all walks are actually taken over a carpet or sponge at \textit{infinite} iteration.
+Note that the subroutine locates conducting and non-conducting sites with respect to an origin, which in the case of the sponge is the $\left(i,j,k\right)$ site with coordinates $\left(0,0,0\right)$.
+Thus the sponge occupies all space with site index values $i,j,k$ greater than or equal to $0$.
+A move by a walker at $\left(i,j,k\right)$ is of course determined by the conductivities of the adjacent sites: those values (1 or 0) are obtained by calls to the subroutine.